-0 AMISC R/W1C 0 Access Masked Interrupt Status and Clear --- ------- ------- --- --
+0 AMISC R/W1C 0 Access Masked Interrupt Status and Clear --------- ------- --- --

-- When read, a 1 indicates that an unmasked interrupt was signaled because a program or erase action was attempted on a block of Flash memory that contradicts the protection policy for that block as set in the FMPPEn registers. - Writing a 1 to this bit clears AMISC and also the ARIS bit in the FCRIS register (see page 306). - 0 When read, a 0 indicates that no improper accesses have occurred.
+- When read, a 1 indicates that an unmasked interrupt was signaled because a program or erase action was attempted on a block of Flash memory that contradicts the protection policy for that block as set in the FMPPEn registers. - Writing a 1 to this bit clears AMISC and also the ARIS bit in the FCRIS register (see page 302). - 0 When read, a 0 indicates that no improper accesses have occurred. - A write of 0 has no effect on the state of this bit.